 Bus drivers from across the country testified before members of Congress Wednesday in Washington DC, sharing stories about how they’ve suffered violent attacks while on the job, and asking lawmakers to support of a new bill designed to protect passengers and drivers.

-The Bus Operator and Pedestrian Protection Act, co-sponsored by Democratic congresswoman Grace Napolitano from California’s 32nd district, and Republican John Katko of New York’s 24th congressional district, would require installation of protective shields, training to de-escalation violent situations, and compel transit agencies to track and report the number of assaults and violent incidents against drivers to the Department of Transportation.
+The Bus Operator and Pedestrian Protection Act, co-sponsored by Democratic congressman Ro Khanna from California’s 17th District, Democratic congresswoman Grace Napolitano from California’s 32nd district, and Republican John Katko of New York’s 24th congressional district, would require installation of protective shields, training to de-escalation violent situations, and compel transit agencies to track and report the number of assaults and violent incidents against drivers to the Department of Transportation.

 Napolitano said just as pilots are protected in the cockpit, bus operators should also feel safe on the job as they transport thousands of passengers.

 “It also has a major safety impact to passengers and motorists as well as pedestrians…as they assaults occur often while the bus is moving,” Napolitano said.

 In February, NBC Bay Area’s Investigative Unit first exposed the extent of the violence against drivers.
 NBC Bay Area requested data from all the major transit agencies including VTA, BART, Muni and learned AC Transit drivers suffer the most reported attacks with drivers beaten, choked, and even threatened with guns facing weapons, at a rate much higher than the agency or the public knew about.

 “There are major news stories every day of bus drivers being beaten,” Napolitano said.